Ischemia Reperfusion Research

 All pharmacological approaches developed through I/R research try to block or limit the damaging process by targeting key cellular events, such as the limitation of free-radical production by scavenging, the blockade of neutrophil recruitment, and activation, or the impairment of endothelial relaxation.
 7 However, the mechanisms of injury are multifactorial and involve several signalling pathways.

 Possible pharmacological targets include the hypoxia-inducible factor (HIF) pathway, the Reperfusion Injury Salvage Kinase (RISK)8, the AMPK pathway9, the antioxidant transcription factor Nrf210 and autophagy, necrosis, and apoptosis pathways11.
-In addition, the mitochondrial permeability transition pore is considered an important target.
+In addition, the mitochondrial permeability transition pore is considered an important target, and direct mPTP inhibitors have been explored as therapeutic options.

 Despite the progress achieved in understanding its pathophysiology, the establishment of new treatments for I/R injuries still represents a major challenge.
 Indeed, I/R research is still failing at translating research results from bench to bedside.
 Because of its complexity, only a few treatments have reached clinical phase III trials.